 The Company prohibits harassment.
 Employees are expected to treat all persons with respect.
 “Harassment” includes any conduct likely to cause offense or humiliation to any person or that might, on reasonable grounds, be perceived by a reasonable person to place a condition on employment or on any opportunity for training or promotion.

-Integrity of Corporate Records
+The integrity of Corporate Records

-All business records, expense accounts, vouchers, bills, payrolls, service records, reports to government agencies and other reports must accurately reflect the facts.
-Without limiting the foregoing, all reports and documents filed with the U.S. Securities and Exchange Commission, as well as other public communications should be full, fair, accurate and understandable.
+All business records, expense accounts, vouchers, bills, payrolls, service records, reports to government agencies, and other reports must accurately reflect the facts.
+Without limiting the foregoing, all reports and documents filed with the U.S. Securities and Exchange Commission, as well as other public communications should be full, fair, accurate, and understandable.

 The books and records of Handysize Chartering Pool must be prepared with care and honesty and must accurately reflect our transactions.
 All corporate funds and assets must be recorded in accordance with Company procedures.
 No undisclosed or unrecorded funds or assets shall be established for any purpose.